crilleaz/ElothOnline/README.md

 # Disclaimer
-I went into this project by myself, thinking I would finish it, I grew tired.
+I went into this project by myself, thinking I would finish it, I grew tired.<br>
 It's sloppy and unfinished, but rather good start or if you would like to continue building!

 # Ingame screenshots